mrisney/appnet-android-challenge/README.md

     }
 }
 ```
 This Subscriber responds to the Observable's stream. onNext is called when the REST call receives data.
-In this AppNet example, there is only 1 item, so it is only called once.
+In this AppNet example, there is a Post Object, that has a collection of Datum Objects. so it is only called once.
 When the REST response is a list, the code can be called each time an item is received. onComplete and onError behave exactly as the name implies.

-#####We are done
+#####
-Viola!
-We have just made our non-blocking HTTP calls on Android.
-Special thanks to the folks at Square and ReactiveX for making our lives easier!
+This pattern affords a non-blocking HTTP calls on Android. using  Square and ReactiveX!

 <br>
 #####Reference: